Crystal Palace F.C. (1861): Link to present-day club

-The current professional Crystal Palace F.C. claims to be a continuation of the original club, after two club historians asserted a lineage, through the Crystal Palace Company ownership.
-This has led to claims by the club that Crystal Palace should be recognised as the oldest professional football club in the world in existence today.
-This claim has been disputed by other football historians, and also rejected by the Football Association after a detailed review by the National Football Museum.
+The current professional Crystal Palace F.C. claims to be a continuation of the original club, after two club historians asserted a direct lineage based on the alleged ownership of the Crystal Palace Company.
+This has led to claims that Crystal Palace should be recognised as the oldest professional football club in the world in existence today.
+However, this claim has been disputed by other football historians, and was also rejected by the Football Association after a detailed review by the National Football Museum.
 The FA told The Times in April 2022: "Amongst those historians, the broad consensus is that there is not a clear, substantial and continuous link from the Crystal Palace club founded in 1861 to that founded in 1905.
 Therefore, we will continue to recognise both the 1861 and 1905 foundation dates of the clubs named Crystal Palace."
-On its website, the Football Association says the Crystal Palace club present when the FA was formed on 26 October 1863 "has no connection with the present Premier League club."
+On its website, the FA states the Crystal Palace club present when the FA was formed on 26 October 1863 "has no connection with the present Premier League club."

 Colours

 The club gave its colours as blue and white jerseys, with dark blue knickerbockers and stockings.
-Although there is no record of the jersey pattern, the usual pattern in the era was in narrow hoops, unless otherwise stated.
+Although there is no record of the jersey pattern, the usual design in this era was narrow hoops, unless otherwise stated.